tymyrddin/red-basic/source/docs/reconnaissance/Gather-public-information.md

   * Error message content
   * Development, test, UAT and staging versions of the website
 * Learn more about the organisation and people on finder sites and check public records
-* Domain Naming Systems (DNS) is another publicly available system that can provide a wealth of information regarding the IP addressing and naming strategies of virtually any organisation or company connected to the Internet.

 ## Cheatsheets